IBM/z_ansible_collections_doc/source/help/getting-support.rst

 Option 1: Support from Red Hat and IBM
 --------------------------------------

-.. dropdown:: For support from Red Hat and IBM ...
+.. dropdown:: For support from Red Hat and IBM ... (expand for more)
     :color: primary
     :icon: info